The Hardy Boys/Nancy Drew Mysteries: Home media

-Universal Studios Home Entertainment has released The Hardy Boys/Nancy Drew Mysteries Seasons 1 & 2 on DVD in Region 1 & 2.
+Universal Studios Home Entertainment has released The Hardy Boys/Nancy Drew Mysteries Seasons 1 and 2 on DVD in Region 1 and 2.
 Shout!
 Factory released the third and final season on DVD on February 12, 2013.
 For the Universal Pictures Home Entertainment DVD releases of the series' first two seasons, the original music scores were removed and replaced with synthesized music tracks, due to music licensing issues.